Dale M. Schoettler Scholarship

 - Calculation of Grade Point Average (found at the bottom of the Applicant Information form).
 [To be verified by the Financial Aid office before submission to the DPRC]

-- Medical health professional's verification of visual disability, which includes the best corrected visual acuity notations [To be completed before submission to the DPRC]
+- Medical health professional's verification of visual disability, which includes the best corrected visual acuity notations [using the "Confirmation of Visual Disability" form to be completed before submission to the DPRC]

 - A brief Personal Statement of the student describing his or her background, personal achievements, challenges encountered, educational pursuits, and goals and aspirations for the future.